story-ai/story-ai.github.io/chemistry.md

       legalFooter: Copyright © 2018 Story.
 All Rights Reserved.
 ---

-#### Chemistry is the science of the composition, structure, properties and reactions of matter, understood in terms of atoms, atomic particles and the way they are arranged and link together.&nbsp; Students taking this GCSE course will be helped to appreciate the achievements of chemistry in showing how the complex and diverse phenomena of both the natural and man-made worlds can be described in terms of a small number of key ideas which are of universal application.
+#### Chemistry is the science of the composition, structure, properties and reactions of matter, understood in terms of atoms, atomic particles and the way they are arranged and link together.&nbsp; Students completing this GCSE course will appreciate the achievements of chemistry in showing how the complex and diverse phenomena of both the natural and man-made worlds can be described in terms of a small number of key ideas which are of universal application.

 # &nbsp;